thcipriani/gerrit-stats/README.md

    `refs/changes/*/*/meta` refs in the repos.
 On subsequent runs, it will gather all changes since the last run for each ref.
 On the first run, it will only gather refs.
-3. `03-walk-repos.py` takes a csv of repos, and the csv of refs, and outputs a sqlite database of all patches, reviewer adds, comments, and label votes (e.g., "Code-Review=+2")
+3. `02-walk-repos.py` takes a csv of repos, and the csv of refs, and outputs a sqlite database of all patches, reviewer adds, comments, and label votes (e.g., "Code-Review=+2")
-4. `04-create-db.sh` creates a single sqlite database that has the same schema as the individual databases created by `03-walk-repos.py`.
+4. `03-create-db.sh` creates a single sqlite database that has the same schema as the individual databases created by `03-walk-repos.py`.
-5. `05-merge-dbs.sh` mashes together all the individual databases into a single database.
+5. `04-merge-dbs.sh` mashes together all the individual databases into a single database.
+6. `05-get-authors.py` takes all the author ids and queries gerrit in batches of 50 to get the author's username.
+It outputs a database of authors and their affiliation (`is_wmf`, `is_wmde`, `was_wmf`, `was_wmde`—it's not perfect).
+7. `06-add-user-table.sh` adds new users to the `gerrit.db` database.

 TODO
 ----